 Once the Minister decides that an issue or project needs further review (or review outside the department), he/she may refer it to the Clean Environment Commission.
-The minister will publically announce that the Commission will be examining the issue and will provide the Commission with Terms of Reference that will guide it through the process.
+The Minister will publically announce that the Commission will be examining the issue and will provide the Commission with Terms of Reference that will guide it through the process.
 It will be specified whether the review will take the form of a full hearing or an investigation.

 The Commission will then appoint three to five members to serve on the review Panel.
 Selection of Panel members is based on specific skills and/or a specific knowledge area.
-In addition to the skills of the panelists, the Commission may hire outside experts to help them understand the technical information.
-The role of the Panel is to take into consideration all evidence and information presented during the review process and prepare a report and recommendations for the minister.
+In addition to the skills of the panelists, the Commission may engage outside experts to help them understand the technical information.
+The role of the Panel is to take into consideration all evidence and information presented during the review process and prepare a report and recommendations for the Minister.

 The Public is invited to Participate

 Public participation is key to the success of a hearing and an important part of an investigation.
 The Commission values the opinions and knowledge of the citizens who are affected by the project under review.
 There are several ways to participate in a hearing or investigation, each with different levels of commitment and responsibilities.
 For information specific to participation see Get Involved.

 All hearings and public meetings associated with an investigation are open to the public to attend and observe.
 Attending such an event and listening to what others have to say may inspire you to also express your opinions as a Presenter or through a written submission.

 If anyone or a group would like to give their opinion on the issue but are unable to attend a public meeting or hearing or are uncomfortable speaking in public, they may send in a written submission before the identified deadline.
 These submissions will be reviewed by the Panel and will become part of the public record; the same as any other evidence.